 If you plan to use the on-the-fly adjustable outhaul system enclosed, set that up on your boom before attaching the boom to the mast.
-Follow the instructions enclosed with the adjustable back view side view back view side view outhaul for setup and use.
+Follow the instructions enclosed with the adjustable outhaul for setup and use.
 Visit the video gallery at sailworks.com for more downhaul lacing tips.